The Three Visits

 The Three Visits to the Thatched Cottage (Note: Also known in English as The Three Visits to the Thatched Hut, The Three Visits to the Grass Hut, and Three visits to a rural retreat.) (三顧茅廬) refers to the event in the late Eastern Han dynasty (c.late 2nd century AD) when the future Shu Han emperor Liu Bei visited Zhuge Liang’s residence three times to ask him for help.
 The Zizhi Tongjian recorded that the meeting(s) took place in 207.
 The event is briefly mentioned in the historical Records of the Three Kingdoms and fictionalized in more detail in the novel Romance of the Three Kingdoms.

 Historical accounts

-The Records of the Three Kingdoms recorded in just one sentence that Liu Bei visited Zhuge Liang three (Note: Although the Sanguozhi recorded that Liu Bei visited Zhuge Liang three times, the "three times" could also be interpreted in a metaphorical way to mean "multiple times", à la the Chinese saying 一而再，再而三 used to describe something be done repeatedly.) times and met him.
+The Records of the Three Kingdoms describes in just one sentence that Liu Bei visited Zhuge Liang three (Note: Although the Sanguozhi recorded that Liu Bei visited Zhuge Liang three times, the "three times" could also be interpreted in a metaphorical way to mean "multiple times", à la the Chinese saying 一而再，再而三 used to describe something be done repeatedly.) times and met him.
 The Zizhi Tongjian recorded that the meeting(s) took place in 207.
-Chen Shou also mentions the three visits in his biographical sketch of Zhuge Liang appended to the memoirs Chen Shou compiled.
+Chen Shou also mentions the three visits in his biographical sketch of Zhuge Liang appended to the compilation of Zhuge Liang's writings.
+Among those is the Former Chu Shi Biao, where Zhuge Liang says: "(Liu Bei) visited me thrice in the grass cottage (草盧), [and] consulted me on the affairs of our time."

 During the third visit, Zhuge Liang presented the Longzhong Plan to Liu Bei.
 Liu Bei accepted the plan, which solidified Zhuge Liang as the military strategist for Liu Bei.